How to Watch the NBA on Tuesday: TV Channel, Game Times and Odds

 Today's NBA Games

-The Hawks take to the home court of the Celtics on Tuesday at 7:00 PM ET.
+The Hawks go on the road to face the Celtics on Tuesday at 7:30 PM ET.

 How to Watch